filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 _Note: As of network version 12, DataCap allocations are a single-use credit on a Filecoin address.
 If you receive an allocation and require more, you should make a new request with a unique address that you have initialized like above._ [_Filecoin Improvement Proposal (FIP) 0012_](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0012.md) _was accepted and implemented in network version 13(actor v5), which allows client addresses to receive DataCap multiple times._

 Clients get DataCap by making a request to a notary.
 For your first DataCap allocation of 32GiB, you can use an auto-verifier such as [Verifier](https://verify.glif.io/).
-Auto-verifiers exist to grant DataCap immediately to clients that can authenticate themselves via a specific method.
+Auto-verifiers exist to grant DataCap immediately to clients who can authenticate themselves via a specific method.
 For example, the verify.glif.io automatic notary grants DataCap to clients who have a GitHub account that is > 180 days old and has not been used at this site in the past 30 days.

 1. Head over to [Verifier](https://verify.glif.io/).
 2. Connect your GitHub account - click the **Start** button on the top right of the page
 3. Sign in to GitHub if you have not already
 4. Paste in the address to which you’d like to receive DataCap in the box under “Request” and hit **Request**
-5. The auto-notary will now attempt to send a message to the Filecoin Network whereby your address will be granted 32GiB of DataCap.
+5. The auto-notary will now attempt to send a message to the Filecoin Network, whereby your address will be granted 32GiB of DataCap.
 This will take about 1 min
 6. When complete, you now have 32GiB to start making deals with!
 You can always come back to this site and use the “Check” box to see how much DataCap you have left on a specific address

 For receiving DataCap at a larger scale (for business needs and production use cases), depending on the amount of data being onboarded to the network, a client has two options: